josephnovakgeology-cyber/core-composite/docs/installation_guide.md

 CorePhotoDigitizer allows geoscientists to extract L*, a*, and b* from analog and digital core photos, which is especially useful when working on drilling sites with no other useful archived stratigraphic information.
 CorePhotoDigitizer also allows users to convert L* values to % reflectance.

-**2) CompositeBuilder** is an algorithm that takes new or published affine shifts and uses them as the basis for automated centimeter-scale dynamic stretching or squeezing of off-splice drilling materials so that they are aligned to the main composite section for a set of parallel boreholes.
+**2) CompositeBuilder** is an algorithm that takes new or published affine shifts and uses them as the basis for automated centimeter-scale dynamic stretching or squeezing of off-splice drilling materials so that they are aligned to the main composite section for a set of parallel boreholes within the `builder.py` module.
 This algorithm is particularly useful for maximizing the scientific lifespan of very heavily sampled drill sites with preexisting composite stratigraphies and age models that need to be applied to off-splice cores that still have unsampled material.

-**3) SpliceBuilderGUI** is an interactive GUI that enables users to generate new composite sections from physical properties data.
+**3) SpliceBuilderGUI** is an interactive GUI that enables users to generate new composite sections from physical properties data within the `gui.py` module.

 ## Getting Started
 ### Installation